SPIresearch/SACD/README.md

 Note：If you need our dataset for relevant research, please send us an email with your Institution, Email and Use Purpose！we will provide you with the Baidu Cloud extraction code after review.
 Our email address is: 715129324@qq.com

 ### Data Preparation on S^3VE (example):

+## Acknowledgement
+This repository is partially built with two open-source implementation: (1) [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch) is used in video data preparation; (2) [Attnsleep](https://github.com/emadeldeen24/AttnSleep) is used for EEG feature extraction.